lelayf/datasciencecoursera/README.md

 Vitoria-Gasteiz, Spain.
 Dec 2012

 ### Preamble

+*Last minute addendum (Tuesday April 29th)*
+ - I was so stuck on the 5 key instructions of the project ssignment that I didn't remember we should submit a code book, which is actually partially shown in this README but not as clearly as it should.
+So you will find a file CodeBook.md at the root of this repository.
+ - I also realized the instructions confused me in thinking the expected tidy dataset should be comprised of one single table.
+This is just plain stupid of me, a tidy dataset is actually made of several data frames that you can join if needed, with each reference data frame containing single observational units.
+In our case the subject is our observational unit so I finally split the initial single dataframe I submitted into several dataframes (one per activity, see at end of this README).

+*End of last minute edit*

 This README was written with the knitr pacakge.
 In RStudio you should actually be able to open tidy.Rmd and run the "Knit HTML" command in the script editor toolbar.
 It will execute all the R code chunks contained in the Rmd file.